27 Best Travel Planning Tools and Apps

 • Tips

-During the course of my planning, I shortlist the categories and end up with an itinerary, which I refer to during the entire trip.
+During my planning, I shortlist the categories and end up with an itinerary, which I refer to during the entire trip.

 Some of my favorite features are: